Mauricio Dubon Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks fourth in MLB with a collective 10.2 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings compiled by the Rangers pitching staff ranks fourth in MLB.

-- The Rangers have a 3.80 team ERA that ranks eighth across all MLB pitching staffs.
+- The Rangers' 4.06 team ERA ranks 11th across all league pitching staffs.

-- Rangers pitchers combine to surrender the sixth-fewest home runs in baseball (12 total, 0.9 per game).
+- The Rangers surrender the fifth-fewest home runs in baseball (12 total, 0.9 per game).

-- The Rangers will send Gray (1-1) out to make his third start of the season.
+- The Rangers will send Heaney (1-1) out to make his third start of the season.

-- In his last appearance on Sunday, the right-hander threw 5 2/3 innings against the Chicago Cubs, giving up two earned runs while surrendering six hits.
+- The left-hander last pitched on Tuesday against the Kansas City Royals, when he went five innings, allowing no earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.